Five Quick Tips for Improving Your Data Privacy

 Legitimate and malicious companies often take similar approaches to special offers: They dangle a carrot (a free software download, a promotional item, the promise of a discount code) in exchange for personal information about you.
 How often do you turn over your address, mobile phone number, birth date, and/or other personal data in the name of getting free stuff?
 Have you thought about where that data might travel to and how that data might be used down the road?
 Legitimate company or not, you’re still putting your information out there for someone else to control.

 The next time you’re presented with a form like this, ask yourself: Do I really need it?
 Will I really use it?
-Do I really trust the person or organization that’s asking for my data?
+Do I really trust the person or organisation that’s asking for my data?

 4. Help Protect Your Friends’ Data as Well as Your Own